Mr Abeezar Sarela

 Mr Abeezar Sarela has indicated that they do not have a share or financial interest in equipment used at this hospital or another Nuffield Health hospital.

-Mr Abeezar Sarela has not indicated that they hold any paid advisory role(s) at this hospital or on behalf of the Nuffield Health.
+Mr Abeezar Sarela has indicated that they do not hold any paid advisory role(s) at this hospital or on behalf of Nuffield Health.